BartDeWaal/ERPN/README.md

 #### Divide
 Bound to `/`.
 Calculates y/x.

-If the arrow is pointing at something, divides x by whatever the pointer is pointing at without removing what the pointer is pointing at.

 Dividing by 0 will result in an error, values like `inf` are not supported by erpn.

 #### Multiply
 Bound to `*`.
 Calculates x*y.

-If the arrow is pointing at something, multiplies x and whatever the pointer is pointing at without removing what the pointer is pointing at.

 If there is nothing in the stack, it will return a default value of 1.0.

 #### Subtract
 Bound to `-`.
 Calculates y-x.

-If the arrow is pointing at something, subtracts whatever the pointer is pointing at from x without removing what the pointer is pointing at.

 #### Switch 2
 Bound to tab.
 Swaps x and y.